PacktPublishing/Architecting-Serverless-Solutions-for-Enterprise/chapter-3/README.md

     - Oncall - Oncall calendar for teams
   - Two Lambda Functions and its IAM Role and Policy
     - IncidentProcessor - Accept the incident from API Gateway, process it, store to Incdient table and initiate step function
+    - IncidentNotifier - Invoked by the step function for sending email to oncall and escalation
   - One Step Function and its IAM Role and Policy
     - Used to send email alert to oncall engineer and alert the manager after 5 minutes
   - One HTTP API Gateway V2 and IAM policy